pmbusch/MONET/README.md

 If you identify any error in the source code or have any further suggestions please contact Pablo Busch at pmbusch@ucdavis.edu or Francisco Pares at fapares@ucdavis.edu.

-Suggested citation for this repository: Busch, P., Pares F., Tal, G. (2023).
+Suggested **citation** for this repository:
+Busch, P., Pares F., Tal, G. (2025).
 MONET - Model for International Electric Vehicle Trade [GitHub repository].
 Retrieved from https://github.com/pmbusch/MONET.

 # Organization